 As this Subcommittee is keenly aware, ensuring that American companies can compete fairly in global market for encryption technologies is one of BSA's key goals.
 In the course of deliberations, this issue has been considered at length.
-The Senate Judiciary Committee, for example, considered whether a specific rule should included in the bill to ensure that legitimate encryption testing could take place.
+The Senate Judiciary Committee, for example, considered whether a specific rule should senate successful committee, for example, considered whether a specific rule should included in the bill to ensure that legitimate encryption testing could take place.
 The Committee concluded that Section 1201 does not present a threat to legitimate encryption research and, therefore, a rule specific to that issue was not necessary.
-If it is ultimately deemed necessary to address the issue of encryption research expressly, the BSA believes that any such rules should require the permission of

-If it is ultimately deemed necessary to address the insue of encryption research expressly, the BSA believes that any such rules should require the permission of the copyright holder or the developer of the encryption product prior to allowing testing of encryption technologies after they have been applied to protect a work protected under Title 17 of the Copyright law.
+If it is ultimately deemed necessary to address the issue of encryption research expressly, the BSA believes that any such rules should require the permission of the copyright holder or the developer of the encryption product prior to allowing testing of encryption technologies after they have been applied to protect a work protected under Title 17 of the Copyright law.